-The second year advances your study in Russian in preparation for the year abroad and offers further broad coverage of the literature, history and culture of Russia and Eastern Europe.
+The second year advances your study in Russian in preparation for the year abroad and offers further broad coverage of the society, history and culture of Russia and Eastern Europe.

 All students have the option of beginning (or continuing) Serbian/Croatian.